 Sign up for The SoundWaves Network twitter feed and get the latest opportunities as they happen.

-In light of recommendations for the NPME to include the 0-5 age phase, Take Art and Bristol Plays Music are hosting an opportunity for Music Service / Hub Leads to discuss their role in supporting Early Childhood music education provision.More info
+In light of recommendations by the sector that the DfE’s planned ‘refresh’ of the National Plan for Music Education includes the 0-5 age phase, Take Art and Bristol Plays Music are hosting an opportunity for Music Service / Hub Leads to discuss their role in supporting Early Childhood music education provision.More info

 Discover our learning at the end of the Yeovil SoundWaves Network project.More info